dejanu/killercoda_deal/kubernetes_course/imperative_vs_declarative/step1.md

 * Now simply: `kubectl apply -f web_app.yaml`{{exec}} to create `declarative-nginx-reverse-proxy` deployment.

 * Check the status of pods and deployments: `kubectl -n playground get po,deploy`{{exec}}, furthermore if any of the pods are deleted (`kubectl -n playground delete po nginx-reverse-proxy-...`) observe that they will be automatically **recreated**

+* Scale down one of the deployments: `kubectl -n playground scale deployment nginx-reverse-proxy --replicas 1`{{exec}}

 * Delete deployments: `kubectl -n playground delete deploy nginx-reverse-proxy`{{exec}} and `kubectl delete -f web_app.yaml`{{exec}} to delete `declarative-nginx-reverse-proxy`.